 A friend confided in me once and told me her story.
 She graciously is allowing me to share it with you.

 “I felt like a failure once again.
-It was the third time this week that I witnessed my husband get into the faces of our children and demand respect and dictate to them what to do.
+It was the third time this week that I witnessed my husband get into the faces of our children.
+He just wanted respect, but he was going about it all the wrong ways.
 This was not a new problem in our marriage.
-This had been going on for several years.
-It was something we tried to work on, but never could come up with a positive solution and the problem kept surfacing.
+It was something we had been working on for years.
+Coming up with a positive solution was difficult because the problem kept surfacing.
 We both had different views mine being based on the Proclamation to the World, which says,

 ‘HUSBAND AND WIFE have a solemn responsibility to love and care for each other and for their children.
 “Children are an heritage of the Lord” (Psalm 127:3).
 Parents have a sacred duty to rear their children in love and righteousness, to provide for their physical and spiritual needs, and to teach them to love and serve one another, observe the commandments of God, and be law-abiding citizens wherever they live.
 Husbands and wives—mothers and fathers—will be held accountable before God for the discharge of these obligations.’
 And his was more based on the fact that children should always show respect no matter what.
 I often wonder if this fight would eventually destroy our marriage or if we could somehow someway break free and overcome this problem.”